 Arnolfini presents The Stars Were Aligned For a Century of New Beginnings, the first UK solo exhibition by Egyptian artist Basim Magdy.

 The Stars Were Aligned For a Century of New Beginnings is Basim Magdy’s first solo exhibition at a public institution in the UK.
 With a focus on the artist’s film work, the exhibition layers past, present and future, revealing social blueprints and ideologies that unfold across time.
-A trilogy of films produced in 2014, Hatching Monkeys, The Many Colors of the Sky Radiate Forgetfulness and The Dent, present surreal alternative realities.
+Two films produced in 2014, The Everyday Ritual of Solitude Hatching Monkeys and The Dent, present surreal alternative realities.
 Magdy often uses experimental techniques for developing super 8 or 16mm film using household chemicals in a process he calls “film pickling”, and the nostalgically blurred images and psychedelic colours created through this process combined with ambient soundtracks seem otherworldly, at once futuristic and outdated.
 Dreamlike scenes drift together, held by evocative, fragmentary narratives that, like many of Magdy’s works, exist somehow out of time and out of place.

 “In recent years I have developed an interest in creating a language where image, text and sound don't respond to or illustrate one another too literally, where they float together in one container, sometimes meeting and other times drifting apart.
 In most cases there is a conclusion that doesn't offer an obvious resolution.
 This leaves gaps for the imagination, offering a different understanding of these elements while maintaining the work as one coherent entity.”
 Basim Magdy